FHTechnikum/SS17_t1_mandelbrot/README.md

 The whole process is running in a while loop and zooms out of the standard zoom.

-### Please run writepic before pixelgen and stop it before pixelgen due to data loss!
+### Please run writepic before pixelgen and stop it before pixelgen due to possible data loss!

 Debug messages appear read and time calculation messages appear in yellow background
 Format input: